Alex Plank: Early life and founding of Wrong Planet

 As a child, Plank was bullied, excluded, and ridiculed by his peers, according to the book NeuroTribes.
-He only found out about his diagnosis of Asperger's after looking through papers in his parents' drawers.
-During his teen years, he searched the internet to find others like him but was frustrated by the lack of sites for individuals with autism.
+He only found out about his diagnosis of Asperger syndrome after looking through papers in his parents' drawers.
+During his teen years, he searched the internet to find others like him but was frustrated by the lack of sites for autistic individuals.
 He was a Linux developer while still in high school and was familiar with the tools needed to create an online community.
 After meeting Dan Grover, he created Wrong Planet at the age of 17.

 Plank was a contributor to the online encyclopedia Wikipedia during its early years.
 He contributed to over 10,000 articles.

-Alex Plank's story regarding the founding of Wrong Planet is covered in the special education curriculum of many universities in the United States.
-A page is dedicated to Alex Plank and his story in a textbook used by various universities such as the University of Virginia and George Mason University for introduction to special education courses.

 Entertainment career

 The Bridge

-Alex Plank served as a consultant for the 2013 TV series The Bridge and worked with Diane Kruger on developing her character.
+Plank served as a consultant for the 2013 TV series The Bridge and worked with Diane Kruger on developing her character.
 He made his on-screen acting debut in the finale of season one, playing the role of the intern at the El Paso Times.
-Diane Kruger stated that Plank was on set every day, would go to the writers room, and was "instrumental" to both her performance and to the writers, as he would also work with the writers in the writers room.
+Kruger stated that Plank was on set every day and would collaborate with the show's writers, making "instrumental" contributions to her and the writers' work.
 Kruger also stated that, while working on the show, she spent more time with Plank than with her partner and friends.
 Plank introduced a variety of autistic tendencies into Kruger's character of Sonya Cross, including stimming, awkwardness around eye contact, and a flat affect.

-The way in which Plank got hired to work The Bridge was somewhat unconventional.
-He was reportedly called out of the blue by an executive at FX who had heard of Plank.
-The executive proceeded to ask him questions about his experiences and his knowledge of autism.
-After this, Plank was contacted by the showrunner, Elwood Reid, who invited him to the writers room to talk with the team of writers.
-It wasn't until after he met with Diane Kruger that Plank was offered a full-time position on the show.
+The way in which Plank got hired to work on The Bridge was somewhat unconventional.
+He received an unsolicited call from an executive at FX who had heard of him.
+The executive proceeded to ask Plank questions about his experiences and his knowledge of autism.
+After this, Plank was contacted by the showrunner, Elwood Reid, who invited him to the writers room.
+It wasn't until after he met with Kruger that Plank was offered a full-time position on the show.